History of Food & Drink Collection Blog!

-If you have materials that may be appropriate for the library's History of Food and Drink Collection, please contact Special Collections at 540-231-6308 or via email.
-You may also write to them at: Special Collections, Virginia Tech, P.O.
+If you have materials that may be appropriate for the library's History of Food and Drink Collection or you would like to financially support the collection, please contact Special Collections at 540-231-6308 or via email.
+You may also write to: Special Collections, Virginia Tech, P.O.
 Box 90001, Blacksburg, VA 24062-9001.

 Aaron Purcell, Director, Special Collections